mikeewoods/mikeewoods.github.io/index.md

 I am a PhD student in Mechanical and Nuclear Engineering at Virginia Commonwealth University.
 This page will be the hub for my research and nuclear related activities.

-Check out my [LinkedIn](https://www.linkedin.com/in/michael-woods-3269b830/) page for more info!
+Check me out on [LinkedIn](https://www.linkedin.com/in/michael-woods-3269b830/).

 You can use the [editor on GitHub](https://github.com/mikeewoods/mikeewoods.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.